It’s surprising to see how productstrategy can trip us up. It seems like every part of the topic should help us, not lead us astray.

-The problem is that many managers see product strategy as the roadmap of changes to a single product.
-Or they view it as the roadmap for several independent products.
-It’s the roll-up of Gantt charts, each delivering changes or advancement to a product.
-This thinking is great If you’re an entrepreneur or you work in a start-up.
-But the thinking isn’t great if you work in a company with many products.
+The problem is that many managers see product strategy as the game plan for moving forward with a single-product.
+Or they view it as the roadmap that displays separate actions for several unrelated products.
+With this thinking, Product Strategies and Roadmaps, at their most, are Gantt charts rolled up into a single view.
+Still, each chart reveals changes or advancements to only one product.
+This thinking is excellent if you’re an entrepreneur or you work in a start-up.
+But the mindset leads you in the wrong direction if you work in a company with many products.

 Few companies produce just one product.
-In fact, most companies have product lines that serve several customer groups with many products.
-A single product orientation falls flat when a company has a line of products.
-The challenge arises because strategies and their road maps are different for product lines.
+Most companies have product lines that serve several customer groups with multiple products or offerings.
+A single-product orientation falls flat when a company has a line of products.
+The challenge arises because product line strategies and road maps differ from those tied to individual products.

-OK, I know this may seem obvious.
-But my message is important.
+OK, I know this may seem obvious, but please read on.
+My message is important.

 Don’t limit your potential by applying Single-Product Strategy thinking to Product Lines.